Frequently Asked Questions

 Smoking is not permitted inside any restaurant in NC (by State law), although many restaurants have outdoor areas designated for smoking.
 Outdoor events are smoking permitted, but we ask that you please be courteous and smoke away from the crowd.
 E-Cigarettes are now banned inside all Dare County establishments.

-We post our events over a period of time, beginning in early December 2016.
-The remainder of events will be posted by and no later than January 10th, 2017.
+We post our events over a period of time, beginning in early December 2017.
+90% of events are posted before Christmas but we may have a few that linger to as late as January 10th, 2018.
 So for about a month we are continuously adding new events.
 Join our facebook fan page to receive push notifications of when and what new events have just been added.

 We realize this is an issue, but coordinating our restaurant events is a time consuming task that involves our administrator and each restaurant owner.
 We try our best to post events all at once, but in reality it just doesn’t happen that way.
 We try to encourage our restaurants to submit all their events at once.
 Reality dictates that we have to roll out events and add them over a few weeks timeframe.
 We apologize for the inconvenience this may cause.